tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 In order to refect the changes in the Recommended column allocation, IANA SHALL update the TLS ExtensionType Values registry as follows:

-- Change the registry policy to:
+- Change the registration procedure to:

 ~~~
     Values with the first byte in the range 0-254 (decimal) are
     assigned via Specification Required [RFC8126].
 Values with the
     first byte 255 (decimal) are reserved for Private Use [RFC8126].
     Setting a "Recommended" column value to Y or D requires Standards
     Action {{!RFC8126}}.
-IESG Approval is REQUIRED for any other transition.
+Any state transition to or from a "Y" or "D"
+    value requires IESG Apporval.
 ~~~

 - Add a reference to this document under the reference heading.